Dynatrace/dynatrace-api/metric-example/query-by-example.md

 builtin:host.cpu.*
 ```

 Note that wildcard selectors are allowed for descriptor queries, but not for bulk metric data queries.
-Such bulk queries have an upper bound of twelve metrics at a time, and allowing wildcards for query will make adding new metric keys a breaking change.
+Such bulk queries have an upper bound of twelve metrics at a time, and allowing wildcards in a query would make adding new metric keys a breaking change.

 # Scenario 5: Full-text Metric Search